kyungjae-lee/engineers-notebook/operating-systems/operating-system-policies-for-virtual-memory.md

 * One strategy to determine resident set size and the timing of changes.
 * **Working set** is a concept that represents the subset of pages that are actually needed in memory for the process to be efficient.
 * There is much research in how to monitor the page request to determine the best working set, and adjust the resident set size accordingly as it changes over time.
+(Resident set size and working set size can grow and shrink as necessary.)